obtaylor1/06coins.com/replit.md

 - **Inventory Management:** Initial stock of 1906 coins, decremented with each purchase, with real-time updates via Firebase Firestore or a 5-second polling fallback.
 - **Admin Access:** Requires Replit Auth, with an `isAdmin` flag in the database for role-based access control.
 - **Google Analytics 4 Integration:** Comprehensive tracking of user behavior, page views, e-commerce events (add to cart, purchases), and conversion tracking.
 Integrated into the admin dashboard for easy access to analytics console.
+- **Comprehensive SEO Optimization:**
+  - Dynamic meta tags and Open Graph tags on all pages
+  - JSON-LD structured data (Product, Organization, Article, BreadcrumbList schemas)
+  - Optimized images with keyword-rich alt text and lazy loading
+  - 300+ word SEO-rich content on shop page with internal linking
+  - Heritage "About" page with 1500+ words of historical content
+  - XML sitemap and robots.txt for search engine crawlers
+  - Canonical URLs on all pages
+  - Configuration-based SEO (shared/seo-config.ts) for production URLs

 **Project Structure:**
 - `client/`: Houses the React frontend components, contexts, hooks, libraries, and pages.